China's President Xi visits Wuhan as number of new coronavirus cases tumbles

 Hubei reported 17 new deaths, all of which were in Wuhan.

+The Global Times, a nationalist tabloid published by the official People’s Daily, on Tuesday detailed the various instructions and actions Xi had given and taken between Jan.
+7 and March 2 to combat the epidemic.

+“Xi personally commands the people’s war against the epidemic.
+He has been paying constant attention to the epidemic prevention and control work and made oral or written instructions every day,” the newspaper said.

-Reporting by Ryan Woo and Yilei Sun; Additional Reporting by Brenda Goh; Editing by Christian Schmollinger, Michael Perry and Gerry Doyle
+Reporting by Ryan Woo and Yilei Sun; Additional Reporting by Brenda Goh, Lun Tian Yew, Huizhong Wu, Stella Qiu, Lusha Zhang, Gao Liangping, Samuel Shen and Tony Munroe; Editing by Christian Schmollinger, Michael Perry and Gerry Doyle